pyeventsourcing/eventsourcing/docs/topics/installing.rst

 This package depends only on modules from the Python Standard Library, except for the extra options described below.

-The library's suite of tests is run against these versions and has 100% line and branch coverage.

 Install options
 ===============